 December 19, 2019

-If you’re visiting for the first time, it can be a bit of a quest to figure out where to go and what to do, which is why I thought I’d put this information out on the Internet.
+If you’re visiting for the first time, it can be a bit of a quest to figure out where to go and what to do, which is why I thought I’d share this detailed guide to Montezuma’s waterfalls.
 I definitely took some wrong turns at first, so it certainly would’ve been helpful to know all of this beforehand!

 Montezuma Waterfalls: Everything You Should Know!

 HOW TO GET THERE:

 Assuming you’re starting out from the town centre, you just follow the asphalt road (it goes slightly uphill) that goes around Montezuma beach, until you reach a small river that debouches into the sea.
 You’ll come across a narrow bridge that you can cross and a parking lot right after.
 This is where you have to be if you want to explore the lower part of the waterfalls.
 It’s also where you’ll find the biggest and most impressive one.
 There’s a sign that says ‘free waterfall’, which is the start of the lower hiking path.

 However, if you want to explore the smaller waterfalls that can be found higher up, there are two ways to reach those.
 You can either continue to follow the asphalt road that takes a sharp right, uphill turn right after the parking lot.
 This will lead to a brewery/butterfly garden, where you’ll find another small road to your right.
 Follow this road straight ahead and you’ll eventually reach the entrance.
 A second, and in my opinion, more fun way to get there is by climbing the stairs on the left side that you’ll see once you’re about halfway through your hike to the lower waterfall.